 The numbers found in the Bible reflect the very mind of God and show that its arrangement is in a divinely ordered and purposeful manner.
 Upon closer examination, it becomes apparent that patterns are interwoven into the very fabric of the Word of God.
 The Eternal wants us to discover the patterns he created for ourselves (Proverbs 25:2).
 The searching out of these secrets within numbers is both a royal and honorable work (Psalm 111:2 - 3).

-The divine hand of God, manifested through numbers, is sometimes obscured in Scripture because of man.
+The divine hand of God, manifested through numbers, is sometimes obscured in the Bible because of man.
 For example, almost all modern Biblical translations list 39 books in the Old Testament.
-The originally inspired count of books, however, finalized (canonized) by Ezra the prophet is 22.
+The originally inspired number of books, however, finalized (canonized) is 22.
 Twenty-two corresponds to the 22 letters of the Hebrew alphabet that are used to create the Old Testament's words.

-There are four lists in the Word of the Apostles' names (Matthew 10:2 - 4, Mark 3:16 - 19, Luke 6:14 - 16, Acts 1:13).
+There are four lists in the Bible of the Apostles' names (Matthew 10:2 - 4, Mark 3:16 - 19, Luke 6:14 - 16, Acts 1:13).
 Three of these occur in the Gospel accounts and one occurs in Acts.
 The first name in each grouping is the same.
-In addition, although the order of names in each group varies, the names composing a group remain the same.